|

 projects that they know they won’t be able to do justice

-a technical writing job, fit for a technical
+on a technical writing job, fit for a technical

 writer, you will end up displeasing the client and

 wasting precious work time.
-Unhappy clients should be
+Avoid unhappy customers.

-5. Delivering
+5.

-Sub Standard Documents
+Delivering Sub Standard Documents

-Last but not the least;
+but not the least; writers should deliver nothing but

-to each and every client.
+their very best work to each and every client.
+Every

 |

-• Delivering a document without proof reading it.
+document without proofreading it.

-grammatical mistakes.
+mistakes.

-• Writing content without conducting relevant research.
+• Write content without carrying out relevant research.

-• Copying content from other sources.
+• Copy content from other sources.

-• Writing content that lacks structure and flow.
+• Write content lacking structure and flow.

-• Not including titles, headlines and apt keywords, especially
+• Not including titles, headlines, and apt keywords, especially

 when writing